CobaltFusion/DebugViewPP/README.md

 - statusbar shows detailed log/view/selection information
 - open saved logs for post-mortum analysis
 - memory compressed logbuffer using google snappy (-50% RAM consumed)

-New features in v1.2
 - Commandline version
 - tailing files (drag an ascii file into debugview to tail it)
 - capture stdin piped messages, allows you to connect any kind of logging

-Coming up (implemented in bleeding-egde version 1.3)

 - Redesign of the monitoring code, more flexible and efficient, enable use of any collection as linebuffer
 - fixed issue #140: Highlight filters take precidence over other filters for coloring of the entire line